All Eyes On Germany As Bundesliga Football Returns - UrduPoint

 On Sunday, Bayern Munich will resume their quest for an eighth successive Bundesliga title when they play in the capital against Union Berlin.

-Bayern were four points clear at the top of the table when the season was suspended in March.
-An exciting Dortmund team featuring Norwegian striker Erling Braut Haaland and highly-rated English forward Jadon Sancho are in second place.
+Bayern were four points clear at the top of the table when the season was suspended in March with Dortmund leading the chasing pack.

-- Mass testing - The German Football League (DFL) made no secret of the fact that several clubs are already in a dire financial situation as a result of the lockdown.
+- Mass testing - The DFL has made no secret of the fact that several clubs are already in a dire financial situation as a result of the lockdown.

 If they are able to complete the nine remaining rounds of matches by June 30, clubs could receive around 300 million Euros ($324 million) in money from television contracts.

-Once play begins, players have been warned not to shake hands or embrace to celebrate goals, while substitutes and coaches on the bench must wear protective masks.

-There are also concerns that supporters will try to approach stadiums to support their teams from afar.
-Police in Dortmund have appealed to fans to stay at home.

-Clubs in England, Spain and Italy, where leagues are weeks away from returning to action, will be watching to see how the weekend's action passes off.
+Clubs in England, Spain and Italy, where leagues are weeks away from returning to action, will be watching to see how the weekend's games go.

 The Bundesliga is expecting millions of extra fans to watch television coverage worldwide, with particular interest in football-mad Brazil and Mexico.